ETolboom/blg/docs/wiki/Behavioral-Rules.md

 ### When to use groups

-- **XOR** — the student can choose one of several valid solutions (e.g. two alternative process designs).
+- **XOR**: the student can choose one of several valid solutions (e.g. two alternative process designs).
-- **AND** — the process has distinct parts that must all be present (e.g. the happy path and the error path as separate rules).
+- **AND**: the process has distinct parts that must all be present (e.g. the happy path and the error path as separate rules).

 ---